qdrddr/damien-ai-4friends/mcp/cursor/README.md

 - https://docs.mcp.cloudflare.com/sse (SSE transport only, no Auth), see [other Cloudflare's own MCP servers here](https://developers.cloudflare.com/agents/model-context-protocol/mcp-servers-for-cloudflare/).
 - https://mcp.deepwiki.com/sse (SSE transport only, no Auth)

-### 3. ⚙️ Cursor UI
+### 3. **⚙️ Cursor UI**
 - Go to Settings
 - Select "Tools & Integrations" (Previously "MCP Servers")
 - Press "Add New custom MCP Server"
 - On the "Tools & Integrations" you can temporarily disable some MCP Servers that is handy when you have too many MCP Servers and tools.
-Try to keep a few MCP Servers enabled (no more than 50-100 tools), which approximately no more than 5-10 MCP Servers.
+Try to keep a few MCP Servers enabled (no more than 50-100 tools), which is approximately no more than 5-10 MCP Servers.
 - Update the `mcp.json` config file using example below:

 <img src="./1_cursor_settings.png" alt="Cursor Settings UI" width="300">

-### 4. **In Cursor Update Your `mcpServers.json` File**
+### 4. **In Cursor Update Your `mcp.json` File**
-For the [Cloud OpenMemory](openmemory.dev), you'll need to register and create an [API key](https://app.openmemory.dev/dashboard).
+For the [Cloud OpenMemory](https://openmemory.dev), you'll need to register and create an [API key](https://app.openmemory.dev/dashboard).

 Example [configuration here](../mcpServers.json).